jpdstan/hex-demo/readme.md

 7. `rm -r start`

 8. Finally, open the USERNAME.github.io with your favorite text editor.

+## Testing your changes
+1. Open the `index.html` with any browser by right clicking the file and selecting "Open With"
+2. Note that any changes you make to your code will not be reflected on the page until you refresh

 ## Deploying to GitHub pages
 We will be using [GitHub Pages](https://pages.github.com/) to deploy our website to the web.
 This is a free service from GitHub that allows us to deploy any static files from our GitHub project.